Regionalverkehre Start Deutschland: Lower Saxony-Central diesel network (Dieselnetz Niedersachsen-Mitte)

 After problems with maintenance processes due to the poor general condition of the vehicles, there were again significant outages from June 2023, and many trains only ran for a shortened period.
 Start Niedersachsen-Mitte had to stop train services on the RB 37 line (Uelzen–Langwedel railway) for several weeks.
-In July 2023, Start Niedersachsen-Mitte received a warning from the Lower Saxony State Local Transport Company (LNVG).
+In July 2023, Start Niedersachsen-Mitte received a warning from the Landesnahverkehrsgesellschaft Niedersachsen (LNVG).
 The passenger association Pro Bahn called on the Lower Saxony State Local Transport Company to terminate the contract with Start Niedersachsen-Mitte and prepare for emergency operations.
 In response to renewed restrictions, particularly on line RB 37 (Bremen–Soltau–Uelzen), Pro Bahn reiterated its demand in February 2024 that the LNVG should not shy away from terminating the transport contract, after the previous warning had not led to a stabilisation of the situation and the situation remained unreasonable.
 The LNVG again called on Start to get the problems with vehicle maintenance under control.
 Start rejected the allegations and once again pointed out the very poor general condition of the vehicles when they were taken over from the previous operators.

-In March 2024, the Lower Saxony Regional Transport Company (LNVG) published key figures on operational quality, in which Start Niedersachsen Mitte performed poorly compared to other transport companies.
+In March 2024, the Landesnahverkehrsgesellschaft Niedersachsen (LNVG) published key figures on operational quality, in which Start Niedersachsen Mitte performed poorly compared to other transport companies.
 In 2023, most trains in the Start Niedersachsen Mitte network were cancelled in the LNVG area, the lowest reliability in terms of short-term cancellations in the LNVG area in 2023 was shown by lines RB 37 (Bremen Hbf–Soltau–Uelzen) and RB 77 (Hildesheim Hbf–Hameln–Löhne–Bünde).
 The line RB 38 (Hannover Hbf–Soltau–Buchholz (Nordheide)–Hamburg-Harburg) had the lowest punctuality rate (up to 5 minutes) of all lines examined in 2023 (68% compared to 86% of local trains in Lower Saxony as a whole).
 Due to the poor performance, the LNVG called on the DB Group to intervene at Start Niedersachsen Mitte.

+On 1 August 2026, DB Regio AG, Region Nord took over the operations of the Dieselnetz Niedersachsen-Mitte.